tianpeng97/countries_ranking/README.md

-# countries_ranking
+# Data-driven analysis of multiple countries' performance
-Analysis of 40 different metrics of a country's performance using scraped wikitables
+Analysis of 40 different metrics of multiple countries' performance using scraped wikitables